Sudan Civilians Reject Army Offer As ruse, Urge More Protests - UrduPoint

 Army chief Abdel Fattah al-Burhan, whose power grab last October derailed a transition to civilian rule, had vowed in a surprise move Monday to "make room" for civilian groups to form a new transitional government.

-But the main civilian umbrella, the Forces for Freedom and Change, called for "continued public pressure" on the streets after days of protests.
-It dismissed Burhan's move as a "tactical retreat and a transparent manoeuvre".
+But the main civilian alliance, the Forces for Freedom and Change, called for "continued public pressure" on the streets and dismissed Burhan's move as a "tactical retreat and a transparent manoeuvre".

 "The coup leader's speech is a giant ruse, even worse than the October 25 coup," said FFC leader Taha Othman.
 "The crisis will end with the coup leaders resigning and the forces of the revolution forming a civil government."
 The transitional government uprooted by Burhan last year had been painstakingly forged between the military and civilian factions in 2019, following mass protests that prompted the army to oust longtime dictator Omar al-Bashir in April that year.